odioski/FWCracker_v3/README.md

 	python FWCracker.py

-#	Launch the Win executable
+#	Launch the Win .exe

 Download the code: